leandromoreira/kaltura-media-framework-docker-compose/README.md

 ```
 ./ffmpeg-multi-bitrate-example.sh
+# to test the low latency stream use ./ffmpeg-lowlatency-multi-bitrate-example.sh
 ```

 ## Playing the live stream

 ```
 vlc http://localhost:9090/clear/ch/ch2/master.m3u8
 # or you can open the url in your hls/dash player